[this entire section is under review as of 12/20/2018 but is generally accurate]

 Most people can agree before trial about some or all of the issues that the judge would otherwise decide.
 It is important to put any agreement in writing.

 If you cannot agree on all issues before trial, a judge will make a decision.
-The judge may tell you in court what the decision is; the judge may put the decision in a letter and mail it to you.
-Neither one of these things is your official divorce decree.
+The judge may tell you in court what the decision is.
+This is not your official divorce decree.
 It is up to you or your lawyer to give the judge a proposed decree to sign to make your divorce final and official.

 What happens to family income and property while we wait for the trial?